-Although in this paper we considered data from diagnostic tests, the methods can easily be applied to any similar situation.
-For example, suppose that a political election poll is being planned, but it is suspected that not everyone polled will give their true voting intentions.
-If we are willing to specify prior distributions on the error rates, the correct sample size for the precision desired can be calculated.
+While in this paper we considered data from diagnostic tests, the methods can easily be applied to any similar situation.
+For example, suppose a political election poll is being planned, but it is suspected that not everyone polled will in fact give their true voting intentions.
+If one is willing to specify prior distributions on the error rates, the correct sample size for the desired precision can be calculated.